 Fitness test: Passed – no shield so not heraldic.
 Scroll doesn’t matter (despite club saying to avoid it).

 Odds: Evens – copying tried and tested example but that example is Airdrie!

 Pedigree: Very good – using rope to suggest a saltire, without actually including one, was an inspired move.
 German-style surround is sharp (based on St Pauli?).
 A real shame it falls at final hurdle with heraldry laws.

 Fitness test: Failed – enclosed shape with letters inside.
 A heraldic shield can be any shape including a circle (think Braveheart).
 So, this fails for same reason as current Ayr badge.
 Steward’s Enquiry: again, Ayr seem to have been told a circle is okay, despite the circular Scottish ‘targe’ shield (as seen in Braveheart).

-Odds: Non-runner – but opening the surround (around year) could salvage a result…
+Odds: Non-runner – but opening the surround (either side of the date) could salvage a result…

 There’s a serious point in amongst all the horse racing metaphors.
 Some of these designs have potential to be a new club badge but I think they may need adjusted to avoid falling foul of the Lord Lyon (which is the whole point of the competition).
 It’s constructive criticism to try and help their chances (but they don’t have to act on it).
 These designs are just a snapshot from what I’ve found on the web.
 I’m sure there are plenty of others doing the rounds.